 1.3.3 Sensory Characteristics

-This document gives information about the related Acquia Optimize checks:
+This document gives information about the related Acquia Optimize check:

 All text references do not use shape, size, or relative position alone.

-Instructions about how to use the content of the website must be formulated to be understandable even if a user cannot perceive shape, color, size, visual location, orientation or sound.
+Instructions about how to use the content of the website must be formulated to be understandable even if a user cannot perceive shape, color, size, visual location, orientation, or sound.

 Users who are limited in one of their senses may not be able to use your content if the instructions only rely on one type of input that the user has difficulty with.